 1. Blind Resume Screening

-AI can strip names, photos, ages, graduation years, and addresses from applications before a human ever sees them.
+AI-powered screening can strip names, photos, ages, graduation years, and addresses from applications before a human ever sees them.
 This forces screeners to evaluate candidates purely on qualifications and experience.
-It's the simplest form of AI-assisted bias reduction - and one of the most effective.
+It’s the simplest form of AI-assisted bias reduction - and one of the most effective for diversity hiring outcomes.

-The implementation matters more than the concept.
-Effective blind screening doesn't just redact names.
+Implementation matters more than the concept.
+Effective blind screening doesn’t just redact names.
 It removes graduation years (which reveal age), school names (which correlate with socioeconomic background), and addresses (which correlate with race).
-When you can't see who someone is, you can only evaluate what they've done.
-That's the point.
+Without seeing who someone is, you can only evaluate what they’ve done.

 2. Skills-Based Candidate Matching